sahithidusi03/Analyzing-Pizza-Sales-Data-With-SQL/README.md

 Customer Analysis: Queries to analyze customer behavior and preferences.
 Operational Analysis: Queries to evaluate operational efficiency.

+Schema Design
+The schema used in this project was designed in Power BI, providing a clear and visual representation of the data structure.

 To perform the analysis:
 Open your Mysql workbench.
 Load the dataset.